shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 In open response assessments that include only self assessments, the assignment's final grade is equivalent to the self assessment score.

-.. note:: Given the high level of subjectivity as well as rate of error in peer assessments, edX recommends that you make ORA assignments count towards only a small percentage of a course's final grade.
+.. note:: Given the high level of subjectivity in peer assessments, edX recommends that you make ORA assignments count towards only a small percentage of a course's final grade.

 The following sections detail how the scores for peer assessments and self assessments are calculated.